hero

 banner

-Causes of Slipped Disc: Uncovering Triggers
+Slipped Disc's Causes: Uncovering Triggers

 • Breed and age – Certain breeds of dogs are much more prone to develop slipped discs due to genetic and structural reasons.
 Acute disc herniations usually occur in small to medium-sized breeds with short legs and in middle age.
 Examples include Dachshunds, Shih-Tzus, Bichons, Cocker Spaniels, Corgis, and French Bulldogs.
 Chronic disc herniations, on the other hand, are characteristic of larger breeds and occur at an older age.